Documentation

 User Guide Rework

 Jenkins user topics are included in the current Jenkins Handbook.
 Feedback requests are frequently received to improve user documentation.
-Common improvement themes include adding migration of the documentation from Wiki, pipeline examples with each of the pipeline steps, additional tutorials for new users, better search and navigation.
+Common improvement themes include adding migration of the documentation from Wiki, pipeline examples with each of the pipeline steps, additional tutorials for new users, better searching, and navigation.

 Links: